jamesjoshuahill/secret/README.md

-# encryption
+# ciphers

-A microservice written in Go that provides AES encryption.
+A microservice written in Go that creates ciphers using AES encryption.